-Muluneh was born in Ethiopia in 1974.
-She left the country at a young age and spent an itinerant childhood between Yemen and Canada.
-After a few years in a boarding school in Cyprus, the family settled in Canada in 1985.
-In 2000, she graduated from the Communication Department of Howard University , Washington D.C, with a major in Film.
-After graduation she worked as a photojournalist at the Washington Post, and her work can be found in several other publications.
-In 2004 her work was acquired by the permanent collection of the Smithsonian Institute, National Museum of African Art.
+Born in Ethiopia in 1974, Aïda left the country at a young age and spent an itinerant childhood between Yemen and England.
+After several years in a boarding school in Cyprus, she finally settled in Canada in 1985.
+In 2000, she graduated with a degree from the Communication Department with a major in Film from Howard University in Washington D.C.
+After graduation she worked as a photojournalist at the Washington Post, however, her work can also be found in several international publications.

 Please contact [email protected] for more information on available works.

 2009, 7th Recontree Africanes De La Photographie – Bamako 2007, African Museum Belgrade, Belgrade, Serbia

 2007, Angels of Light: Ethiopian Art From Walters Art Museum, Museum Of Biblical Art, New York, NY